Skip to main content

 Keeping track of CE records

 Maintaining accurate and organized records of your CE activities is crucial.
-Here are some tips to help you keep track:

-• Create a dedicated folder: Use a physical or digital folder to store all CE certificates and documentation.
+• Create a dedicated folder.
+Use a physical or digital folder to store all CE certificates and documentation.

-• Log your hours: Maintain a log that includes the date, title, provider, and number of contact hours for each CE activity.
+• Log your hours.
+Maintain a log that includes the date, title, provider, and number of contact hours for each CE activity.

-• Set reminders: Use calendar alerts to remind you of upcoming renewal deadlines and CE activities.
+• Set reminders.
+Use calendar alerts to remind you of upcoming renewal deadlines and CE activities.

 Tips for a smooth renewal process

-• Start early: Begin the renewal process several months before your license expiration date.
+• Start early.
+Begin the renewal process several months before your license expiration date.

-• Stay organized: Keep all your CE records and renewal documents in one place.
+• Stay organized.
+Keep all your CE records and renewal documents in one place.

-• Double-check requirements: Ensure that all your CE activities meet the Board's criteria.
+• Double-check requirements.
+Ensure that all your CE activities meet the Board's criteria.

-• Stay informed: Regularly check the NYSED website for any updates or changes to the renewal process.
+• Stay informed.
+Regularly check the NYSED website for any updates or changes to the renewal process.

 By following these guidelines and keeping track of important dates and requirements, you can ensure a seamless and stress-free license renewal process.
+Keeping your nursing license active allows you to continue practicing without interruption while demonstrating your commitment to professional growth and high-quality patient care.